rubenlagus/TelegramBots/TelegramBots.wiki/Getting-Started.md

         ```

 2. **Instantiate `TelegramBotsApi` and register our new bot:**
-    For this part, we need to actually perform 3 steps: _Initialize Api Context_, _Instantiate Telegram Api_ and _Register our Bot_.
+    For this part, we need to actually perform 2 steps: _Instantiate Telegram Api_ and _Register our Bot_.
 In this tutorial, we are going to make it in our `main` method:

     ```java

     public class Main {
         public static void main(String[] args) {

-            // TODO Initialize Api Context

             // TODO Instantiate Telegram Bots API